immunant/IA2-Phase2/docs/usage.md

 -Wl,--wrap=main
 -Wl,--dynamic-list=$IA2_PATH/runtime/libia2/dynsym.syms
 -Wl,--export-dynamic
+-L$IA2_PATH/build/runtime/libia2
+-L$IA2_PATH/build/runtime/partition-alloc
+-llibia2
+-lpartition-alloc
+-lcallgates
 ```

 Also if the rewriter produces a linker args file for a given compartment (i.e. a
 `.ld` file), you must include `-Wl,@/path/to/generated_linker_args_$PKEY.ld` when
 linking that DSO.

+## Using Thread Local Storage

+When using TLS in a compartmentalized app, you'll need to run the `pad-tls` tool
+on all shared objects in the app.
+This includes `libc.so` as libc both
+initializes and makes use of TLS.
+If you're seeing compartment violations when
+accessing TLS then you likely need to run `pad-tls` on the relevant.
+The tool
+can be found at `$IA2_PATH/build/tools/pad-tls/pad-tls`.
+Note that the `ldd` and
+`lddtree` tools can be used to list the DSO dependencies of your app.